Rather speak to a person? Call us on 0800 044 3194 or click here to complete the form below and we’ll call you back

 The amount you owe will only have reduced if you have been in the Arrangement for some time or your monthly payments were particularly large.

 After you cancel your IVA you might consider simply waiting until one of your creditors makes you bankrupt.
-In this way you could avoid paying the application fee However it is very unlikely to happen.
+In this way you could avoid paying the application fee.
+However this is very unlikely to happen.